-Sandaway Lodge has a rich history from being a centennial house to part of the Chesapeake Bay Yacht Club.
-Guests at Sandaway Suites & Beach now can enjoy modern hotel amenities in Oxford, Maryland.
+Sandaway Suites & Beach in Oxford, MD has a rich history from being a centennial house to part of the Chesapeake Bay Yacht Club.
+Guests at Sandaway's historic Victorian Lodge now can enjoy modern hotel amenities in Oxford, Maryland.

 Upon Colonel Wetherill's death in 1894, his widow sold the property to the Sinclair family, who operated it as a hotel until 1902, using the name "Sinclair House."
 Edna Sinclair, a direct descendant of that family was the Oxford Postmaster in 1975.

 Mr. J. Edward Tylor bought the house from the Sinclairs and occupied it as a private home.
 It remained in use for that purpose until 1965, passing through a succession of owners.
 Among the latter was the Eastern Shore's prominent Goldsborough family.
-They remained in residence from 1910 until 1948, and for a brief time the Chesapeake Bay Yacht Club's anchorage in Oxford, Maryland.
+They remained in residence from 1910 until 1948, and for a brief time was the Chesapeake Bay Yacht Club's anchorage in Oxford, Maryland.
 One of the owners who succeeded the Goldsboroughs gave it the name "Sandaway," perhaps to relate it to "Sand-beach" - a term which had been applied to the vicinity for years before it contained any building of consequence.
 The present owners, Wendy and Ken Gibson, theorize, however, that "Sandaway" may have been adopted to describe the noticeable beach erosion over a passage of time - a condition corrected a lot by the construction of a new jetty.